ChicagoPark/ADV-DL/README.md

 > presereve the channel

 ##### (1) Average Pooling: `Linear layer`
-> In each channel, it computes the mean of all possible x, y location in side of the kernel.
+> In each channel, it computes the mean of all possible x, y location inside of the kernel.
 >
 > Reason of using: To reduce the dimensionality of feature map
 >